GlenPrideaux/Jeremiah_parallel/README.md

 Masoretic tradition represented through:

 - **World English Bible (WEB)**
-  USFM digital distribution via eBible.org
+  USFM digital distribution via eBible.org.
+Since the WEB is also available in a British English edition there are two corresponding versions of this parallel edition.
+The differences are only in the WEB column.

 Septuagint tradition represented through: